winton/ts-base/README.md

-# TS Base
+# ts-base

-⚓ TypeScript base project
+🪨 TypeScript base for Lambda and Browser

 ## Install